bogwi/noqli/README.md

   }
 ]
 ```
+And many more.

 ___
 ### Important

-> At the moment, it is best to use `noqli` for general inspection and use MySQL's CLI or your other favorite tools for updates.
+> At the moment, it is best to use `noqli` for general fast inspection and use MySQL's CLI or your other favorite tools for updates.
 NoQLi does support CREATE, UPDATE, and DELETE, but it is too soon to introduce them into the mix.

 Check out the [MySQL Coverage](MySQLcoverage.md) for the latest syntax and ideas around the corner.